Master’s degree options and requirements

 In place of a master’s recital and report, all students will present a lecture–recital that will be musically-illustrated presentation on some aspect of piano pedagogy.
-MUSIC 824 and MUSIC 825 will replace the two credits of MUSIC 898 Graduate Report.

 Entrance to the program normally requires at least 26 undergraduate hours of composition courses.
 The applicant should submit original scores to the composition faculty for approval.

 One course (2 hours) in advanced conducting or score reading.

 Total, 16 hours, as follows: 10 to 14 hours, including 802 (Seminar in Music Theory) or 804 (Advanced Analysis), and individual instruction in composition; and master’s report, 2 hours or master’s thesis, 6 hours.
 The report or thesis may be either a theoretical paper or a composition in a larger form with an accompanying report.